ZetaPhase/HackerUp/docs/rest_api.md

 ## Konnect routes

-All konnect routes start with `/k`
+All konnect routes start with `/k`.
+All of them also REQUIRE the `apikey` query string parameter

 `/ping`